Customer metrics

 Who should read this guide?

 Founders and marketers who want practical ecommerce help on ltv without agency jargon.
-Use Growthegy calculators on growthegy.com/tools/ to stress-test any number in the article.
+Use the Ecommerce Simulator on growthegy.com/ecommerce-simulator/ to rehearse scenarios that match what you read.

 How do Growthegy tools complement this page?